 One way Recruit is promoting gender equality in management positions is by clarifying the requirements for such roles.
 One of the leaders involved in this effort is Takeshi Kato, Head of Sales division, who recognized the need to address the under-representation of women in leadership positions.
 Takeshi clarified the necessary competencies and behaviors for managers in each organization, serving as the foundation for discussions when selecting candidates for management positions.

-Following the implementation of these requirements in several organizations within Recruit, the number of women in candidates has increased by an average of 1.7 times.
-Moreover, the number of men in candidates has also increased by 1.4 times, indicating a move towards diverse leadership irrespective of gender.
+Following the implementation of these requirements in several organizations within Recruit, the number of women candidates for first-line managers has increased by an average of 1.7 times.
+Moreover, the number of men candidates for first-line has also increased by 1.4 times, indicating a move towards diverse leadership irrespective of gender.

 Takeshi stated, through dialogues "We have gained numerous new perspectives by requestioning ourselves like, 'Are the skills and work methods that we have been seeking in managers based on our past successes truly necessary?'
 By questioning these assumptions, we have gained various insights, and our management team's awareness has transformed significantly.”